wolves/thesis-phoenix/README.md

 ##### Store Files in Database
 For smaller websites and/or website that are hosted on the cloud, thesis offers a no-setup-required image uploader.
 Files are stored in a separate table and contain all of the needed metadata (name, file type, and blobs themselves).
+Keep in mind as you upload more and more files, your database will grow quickly.
+Don't use this for high-traffic, content-heavy web applications.
+Smaller personal websites are probably fine.

 To enable, add this in your config/config.exs file: